zpzim/SCAMP/README.md

  * All-neighbors Joins: rather than return only the nearest neighbor, we can return all matches above a threshold.
 This can be used in graph-based analytics and also to create low-res (pooled) distance matrices.
  * Distance matrix summaries: SCAMP can return pooled summary versions of the entire distance matrix.
  * Extensible to adding optimized versions of custom join operations.
- * Can compute joins with the CPU (Only enabled for double precision and 1NN+Index joins for now, optimizations pending)
+ * Can compute joins with the CPU (Only enabled for double precision and does not support all-neighbors joins or distance matrix summaries yet)
  * Handles NaN input values.
 The matrix profile will be computed while excluding any subsequence with a NaN value

 ## Environment